ServerBot User Manual v1.10.0

 When using the Bot, you may want it to start automatically with the operating system (Linux).

-To easily enable this, there is the .mksysctlstart command.
+To easily enable this, there is the .mkservice command.

-After entering the command, you must provide an additional value:
+After typing the command, you must provide an additional value:

 def -> creates default autorun.sh file in the Files directory.
 Works on systems based on Ubuntu 22.04 (doesn't use venv)